Werbschaft/kirby-upload-extended/README.md

 - [ ] Replace files in combination with the Change name option makes problems
 - [ ] next version with individual Search and Replace for the name option
+- [ ] Display at TinyPNG how many KB were saved